SemanticMediaWiki/SemanticMediaWiki/docs/architecture/coding.conventions.md

 In general, all names are written using the [CamelCase](https://en.wikipedia.org/wiki/Camel_case) style, although methodNames and variableNames typically start with lower case letters.
 Private methods are not required to follow the convention.

-- `Classes` use a [namespace](http://php.net/manual/en/language.namespaces.php) that starts with with "SMW".
+- `Classes` use a [namespace](http://php.net/manual/en/language.namespaces.php) that starts with "SMW".
 Class definitions that are encapsulated in methods do not have a prefix.
 Another exception are classes for '''Specials''' which should be named after the special, as is common in MediaWiki.
 - `Functions` that are accessible globally require the "smwf" prefix
 - `Variables` are prefixed with "smwg" if declared globally.
 Variables in a class do not have a special prefix.
 Local variables in functions typically use the camelCase style or `_` if any separation is needed.
 - `Constants` are written ALL_CAPS with underscores as internal separator, and are to be prefixed with "SMW_" when used globally (e.g. in "define('SMW_FOO', 1)"), class constants are free from this convention.